Cold & Flu

 Flu clinics run from October to December so the vaccine's protective antibodies are in place before flu activity peaks, typically in February.
 The duration of the flu season varies each year but can run as late as May.
 Because the vaccine is most effective for a six-month period, our clinics are scheduled for the best flu protection.

 The vaccine components often change from year to year, based on worldwide tracking for changes in the virus and predictions about which strains will circulate each season.
-The flu vaccine administered at our clinics in 2017 was an inactivated vaccine (killed virus) that provides protection against the following three influenza viruses:
+The flu vaccine administered at our clinics in 2018 has changed from last year.
+This year, it is an inactivated vaccine (killed virus) that provides protection against the following three influenza viruses:

 - A/Michigan (H1N1)